diced/zipline/README.md

 Create an issue on GitHub, please include the following:

-- Breif explanation of the feature in the title (very breif please)
+- Brief explanation of the feature in the title (very brief please)
 - How it would work (detailed, but optional)

 ## Pull Requests (contributions to the codebase)